eZmaxinc/eZmax-SDK-go/docs/EzsigndocumentGetObjectV1ResponseMPayload.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetIEzsigndocumentStepformtotal

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformtotal() int32`

-GetIEzsigndocumentStepformtotal returns the IEzsigndocumentStepformtotal field if non-nil, zero value otherwise.

-### GetIEzsigndocumentStepformtotalOk

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformtotalOk() (*int32, bool)`

-GetIEzsigndocumentStepformtotalOk returns a tuple with the IEzsigndocumentStepformtotal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIEzsigndocumentStepformtotal

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepformtotal(v int32)`

-SetIEzsigndocumentStepformtotal sets IEzsigndocumentStepformtotal field to given value.

-### GetIEzsigndocumentStepformcurrent

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformcurrent() int32`

-GetIEzsigndocumentStepformcurrent returns the IEzsigndocumentStepformcurrent field if non-nil, zero value otherwise.

-### GetIEzsigndocumentStepformcurrentOk

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepformcurrentOk() (*int32, bool)`

-GetIEzsigndocumentStepformcurrentOk returns a tuple with the IEzsigndocumentStepformcurrent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIEzsigndocumentStepformcurrent

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepformcurrent(v int32)`

-SetIEzsigndocumentStepformcurrent sets IEzsigndocumentStepformcurrent field to given value.

-### GetIEzsigndocumentStepsignaturetotal

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignaturetotal() int32`

-GetIEzsigndocumentStepsignaturetotal returns the IEzsigndocumentStepsignaturetotal field if non-nil, zero value otherwise.

-### GetIEzsigndocumentStepsignaturetotalOk

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignaturetotalOk() (*int32, bool)`

-GetIEzsigndocumentStepsignaturetotalOk returns a tuple with the IEzsigndocumentStepsignaturetotal field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIEzsigndocumentStepsignaturetotal

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepsignaturetotal(v int32)`

-SetIEzsigndocumentStepsignaturetotal sets IEzsigndocumentStepsignaturetotal field to given value.

-### GetIEzsigndocumentStepsignatureCurrent
+### GetPkiEzsigndocumentID

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignatureCurrent() int32`
+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetPkiEzsigndocumentID() int32`

-GetIEzsigndocumentStepsignatureCurrent returns the IEzsigndocumentStepsignatureCurrent field if non-nil, zero value otherwise.
+GetPkiEzsigndocumentID returns the PkiEzsigndocumentID field if non-nil, zero value otherwise.

-### GetIEzsigndocumentStepsignatureCurrentOk
+### GetPkiEzsigndocumentIDOk

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetIEzsigndocumentStepsignatureCurrentOk() (*int32, bool)`
+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetPkiEzsigndocumentIDOk() (*int32, bool)`

-GetIEzsigndocumentStepsignatureCurrentOk returns a tuple with the IEzsigndocumentStepsignatureCurrent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPkiEzsigndocumentIDOk returns a tuple with the PkiEzsigndocumentID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIEzsigndocumentStepsignatureCurrent
+### SetPkiEzsigndocumentID

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetIEzsigndocumentStepsignatureCurrent(v int32)`
+`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetPkiEzsigndocumentID(v int32)`

-SetIEzsigndocumentStepsignatureCurrent sets IEzsigndocumentStepsignatureCurrent field to given value.

-### GetAObjEzsignfoldersignerassociationstatus

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetAObjEzsignfoldersignerassociationstatus() []CustomEzsignfoldersignerassociationstatusResponse`

-GetAObjEzsignfoldersignerassociationstatus returns the AObjEzsignfoldersignerassociationstatus field if non-nil, zero value otherwise.

-### GetAObjEzsignfoldersignerassociationstatusOk

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) GetAObjEzsignfoldersignerassociationstatusOk() (*[]CustomEzsignfoldersignerassociationstatusResponse, bool)`

-GetAObjEzsignfoldersignerassociationstatusOk returns a tuple with the AObjEzsignfoldersignerassociationstatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsignfoldersignerassociationstatus

-`func (o *EzsigndocumentGetObjectV1ResponseMPayload) SetAObjEzsignfoldersignerassociationstatus(v []CustomEzsignfoldersignerassociationstatusResponse)`

-SetAObjEzsignfoldersignerassociationstatus sets AObjEzsignfoldersignerassociationstatus field to given value.
+SetPkiEzsigndocumentID sets PkiEzsigndocumentID field to given value.

 ### GetFkiEzsignfolderID